JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 See :gist:`212740`

-You may have to change your device settings if the dongle doesn't show up as ``/dev/ttyUSB0``, but other than that the file should be correct.
+You may have to change your device settings if the dongle doesn’t show up as ``/dev/ttyUSB0``, but other than that the file should be correct.

-Note that we don't set a speed in our peer file, and this may appear unusual to you if you've configured ``pppd`` manually in the past.
+Note that we don’t set a speed in our peer file, and this may appear unusual to you if you’ve configured ``pppd`` manually in the past.
 The reason is that interface speed for USB modems is set by the kernel, and adding a value here is pointless.

 passwords
 '''''''''

-We don't need to add an entry to ``chap-secrets`` or ``pap-secrets`` as authentication isn't required, but if you're following along having chosen to use a configuration tool such as pppconfig_ just enter any values you wish as they're silently ignored.
+We don’t need to add an entry to ``chap-secrets`` or ``pap-secrets`` as authentication isn’t required, but if you’re following along having chosen to use a configuration tool such as pppconfig_ just enter any values you wish as they’re silently ignored.

-I'm told the same applies to wvdial_, so if it complains about requiring a password just add an empty or random string to stop the errors.
+I’m told the same applies to wvdial_, so if it complains about requiring a password just add an empty or random string to stop the errors.

 Testing the connection